 Consider these great resources.

 Would you like in-depth details of my own experiences with DIY backyard maple syrup–including all the things you’ll want to make sure NOT to do?
 Would you like to know exactly how to make your own maple sugar, even without taping one tree?
 Would you like lots of amazing recipes that use maple syrup and maple sugar?
-Keep an eye out for my upcoming book, Beautiful Sugar (how to make maple products and bake with them beautifully).
-Not only will it be the perfect guide for anyone who wants to try making backyard syrup, but no tree taping is required in order to fall in love with this book.
+Keep an eye out for my upcoming book, which is currently in production.
+Sweet Maple: How to make maple products & bake with them.
+Naturally.
+Not only will it be the perfect guide for anyone who wants to try making backyard syrup, but no maple tree taping is required in order to fall in love with this book.
 It will include fascinating historical facts about maple syrup production, as well as details on how anyone can make maple sugar and maple cream (YUM!) right in their own kitchen, using real maple syrup that they can purchase in any store.
-Be sure to follow along here on SoulyRested (by typing your email into the box at the end of this post).
+Be sure to follow along here–by typing your email into the box at the end of this post.
 Then you’ll be one of the first to know when my new book hits the press!
+Even better, download the preview e-booklet as soon as you sign up.
+(See the end of this post for all the details.)

-In the meantime, my FREE, in-depth PDF, chocked full of wonderful tips to follow (and failures to avoid) with backyard syrup making will be available soon.
+My FREE, in-depth PDF, chocked full of wonderful tips to follow (and failures to avoid) with backyard syrup making, is available right now, but only through August 31, 2017.
 Don’t Miss This!
-Sign up to follow along here, and you’ll receive a notice the day it’s available to download, one day soon.
+Sign up to follow along here, and you may immediately download Maple Deliciousness, along with lots of other helpful.

 Put your maple sugar where your oven is.